Skip to main content

 • 5800 MHz LIPD

-The maximum level of cumulative EME, expressed as a percentage of the ARPANSA RPS3 limit, was measured over a period of 30 minutes between 420 MHz to 6 GHz, as well as the maximum EME within each of the defined service bands.
+The maximum level of cumulative EME, expressed as a percentage of the ARPANSA RPS S-1 limit, is measured over a period of 30 minutes between 420 MHz to 6 GHz, as well as the maximum EME within each of the defined service bands.

 The environmental EME report provides calculations of the maximum levels of radiofrequency (RF) electromagnetic energy (EME) around an existing and/or proposed wireless base station that may include mobile telephony, broadband and data services.
 The report is generally produced by a network operator (such as a mobile phone company) or consultants working on their behalf.